lichenut/lichenut.github.io/publications.md

 ---

-## Journal Papers

-1. **Li Chen**, Yuan Feng, Baochun Li, Bo Li.
-"Efficient Performance-Centric Bandwidth Allocation with Fairness Tradeoff," to appear in *IEEE Transactions on Parallel and Distributed Systems*, 2018.

-1. **Li Chen**, Shuhao Liu, Baochun Li, Bo Li.
-"Scheduling Jobs across Geo-Distributed Datacenters with Max-Min Fairness," to appear in *IEEE Transactions on Network Science and Engineering*, 2018.

-1. **Li Chen**, Baochun Li, Bo Li. "[Allocating Bandwidth in Datacenter Networks: A Survey](http://iqua.ece.toronto.edu/papers/lichen-survey14.pdf)," in *Journal of Computer Science and Technology*, Springer, vol. 29, no. 5, pp. 910-917, September 2014.

-1. **Li Chen**, Baochun Li, Bo Li. "[On Meeting Deadlines in Datacenter Networks](http://iqua.ece.toronto.edu/papers/lichen-survey13.pdf)," in *Tsinghua Science and Technology*, vol. 18, no. 3, pp. 273-285, June 2013.

-## Conference Papers
+## Conference Proceedings

+1. Yihe Zhang, Jiadong Lou, **Li Chen**, Xu Yuan, Jin Li, Tom Johnsten, Nianfeng Tzeng.
+“Towards Poisoning the Neural Collaborative Filtering-Based Recommender Systems,” in the *Proceedings of the 25th European Symposium on Research in Computer Security (ESORICS 2020)*, September 14-18, 2020.

+1. Abeda Sultana, **Li Chen**, Fei Xu, Xu Yuan.
+“E-LAS: Design and Analysis of Completion-Time Agnostic Scheduling for Distributed Deep Learning Cluster,” in the *Proceedings of the 49th International Conference on Parallel Processing (ICPP 2020)*, August 17-20, 2020.

+1. Yeting Guo, Fang Liu, Zhiping Cai, **Li Chen**, Nong Xiao.
+“FEEL: A Federated Edge Learning System for Efficient and Privacy-Preserving Mobile Healthcare,” in the *Proceedings of the 49th International Conference on Parallel Processing (ICPP 2020)*, August 17-20, 2020.

+1. Jiao Li, **Li Chen**.
+“A Concurrent Weighted Communication Scheme for Blockchain Transaction,” in the *Proceedings of the IEEE INFOCOM 2020 Workshop on Edge Computing Security and Blockchain*, July 6-9, 2020.

+1. Wujie Shao, Fei Xu, **Li Chen**, Haoyue Zheng, Fangming Liu.
+“Stage Delay Scheduling: Speeding up DAG-style Data Analytics Jobs with Resource Interleaving,” in the *Proceedings of the 48th International Conference on Parallel Processing (ICPP 2019)*, Kyoto, Japan, August 5-8, 2019.

+1. Haoyue Zheng, Fei Xu, **Li Chen**, Zhi Zhou, Fangming Liu.
+“Cynthia: Cost-Efficient Cloud Resource Provisioning for Predictable Distributed Deep Neural Network Training,” in the *Proceedings of the 48th International Conference on Parallel Processing (ICPP 2019)*, Kyoto, Japan, August 5-8, 2019.

 1. Yuanxiang Gao, **Li Chen**, Baochun Li.
 “Post: Device Placement with Cross-Entropy Minimization and Proximal Policy Optimization,” in the *Proceedings of the 32rd Conference on Neural Information Processing Systems (NIPS 2018)*, Montreal, Canada, December 3-8, 2018.

-1. Yuanxiang Gao, **Li Chen**, Baochun Li. “[Spotlight: Optimizing Device Placement for Training Deep Neural Networks](http://iqua.ece.toronto.edu/papers/spotlight-icml18.pdf),” in the *Proceedings of the 35th International Conference on Machine Learning (ICML 2018)*, Stockholm, Sweden, July 10-15, 2018.
+1. Yuanxiang Gao, **Li Chen**, Baochun Li.
+“Spotlight: Optimizing Device Placement for Training Deep Neural Networks,” in the *Proceedings of the 35th International Conference on Machine Learning (ICML 2018)*, Stockholm, Sweden, July 10-15, 2018.

 1. Shuhao Liu, **Li Chen**, Baochun Li.
 "Siphon: Expediting Inter-Datacenter Coflows in Wide-Area Data Analytics," in the *Proceedings of the 2018 USENIX Annual Technical Conference (USENIX ATC 2018)*, Boston, Massachusetts, July 11-13, 2018 (acceptance ratio: 20%).